Kimberly Klacik: Political career

-April 2020 special election
+April 2020 7th district special election

 Klacik ran in the special election for Maryland's 7th Congressional District to replace Cummings, who had died in October 2019.
 After winning the Republican primary, she faced Kweisi Mfume, a former Democratic holder of the seat.
 In the general election Klacik received 25.1 percent of the votes, losing to Mfume, who received 73.8 percent.

-November 2020 election
+November 2020 7th district election

 Maryland's 7th District, which included parts of Baltimore County, the majority of Howard County, and more than half of Baltimore City, has been represented by Democrats for decades.
 No Republican has ever held the seat.
 Klacik, who did not live in the district, promised to move there if elected.
 She won the Republican primary on June 2, 2020.

 On August 18, 2020, Klacik's campaign released a viral video, titled "Black Lives Don't Matter To Democrats", which was filmed in a dilapidated area of Baltimore.
 The video shows her asking three residents whether they wanted to defund the police, and they said that they did not.
 Klacik also criticized the Democratic leaders of Maryland's 7th congressional district, citing Baltimore's alleged notoriety as being among the most dangerous cities in America.
 The video, posted on Twitter, garnered 4.4 million views its first day, reaching 10 million views by August 22, 2020.
 Fact-checking website Snopes called the video "misleading".
 It presented an area of Baltimore, one with a higher poverty rate and more homicides than the 7th District overall, as representative of the district.
 The video was conceived of and directed and produced by Benny Johnson, chief creative officer of Turning Point USA.
 According to Snopes, Klacik's campaign had "framed the video as one, long walk through a Baltimore neighborhood" but it was actually filmed from different angles along both sides of a section of Whitelock Street that can be walked in two minutes, and Klacik was shown on a roof of a building at two different points in the video.